ploncker/dash_diagram/README.md

 # dash-diagram

-dash-diagram is a Dash component library for buyilding node (as in a node of a graph) based diagrams and applications.
+dash-diagram is a Dash component library for building node (as in a node of a graph) based diagrams and applications.
 Its composed of three diagraming libraries: Mermaid, ReactFlow and Litegraph.

 Project Description